PorridgePi/WRO-FE-2023/docs/Documentation.md

 We purchased the motor before deciding on which motor driver to use to power the motor.
 Unbeknownst to us at that time, this was a bad idea.
 Instead, we should have decided on a motor driver, before finding a suitable motor.

 After making the purchase for the motor, we started looking for a suitable motor driver.
 To do so, we have to find the maximum current which the motor would run at, which would be the stalling current.
 However, this is where the nightmare began.
-There was conflicting information for the motor, even different pages (motor in a kit set, and motor individually) from the same manufacturer (YFROBOT) had different information about the motor.
+There was conflicting information for the motor, even different pages (motor in a kit set info page, and individual motor info page) from the same manufacturer (YFROBOT) had different information about the motor.
 Then, generalising the search to the generic motor itself (the GM25-370), we discovered even more conflicting information.

 In the end, we decided to take the highest stalling current that we could find on the internet, so that our motor driver would not just burn up immediately when the motor stalls.
 The value was 4A at 8.4V, and 6A at 12V.